 Proposition 2.
-Monotone system Kernels are sub-tables of the table B.
+Kernels of the monotone system are submatrices of the table B.

 Proof.
 The proof is similar to proposition 1.
 However, we intend to repeat it.
 In the monotone system all elements outside a particular kernel lying in a row and a column where the kernel has existing elements belong to the kernel.
 Otherwise, the kernel is not a stable point because these elements may be added to it without decreasing the threshold value u{max} .